arnoldt100/anansi/documentation/source/Classes/ProcessCmdLine.cpp.rst

 ProcessCmdLine Documentation
 ######################################

-The base class for the molecular dynamics factory classes.
-This class is an abstract base class.
+An abstract base class that define the interface for for the Process Command Line state.
+The class is derived from SimulationState.

 ======================
 Interface Header Files